Right-click for episode transcript

 MOLLY BLOOM: Well, let's get to Max's question.

-EZRA: But sometimes, they have similar traits due to an extra chromosome.
+EZRA: But sometimes they have similar traits due to their extra chromosome.

 MOLLY BLOOM: For instance, they may have similar shaped eyes, or they might have a larger space between their first or second toes.
-It's also common for people with Down syndrome, or DS, have heart issues and challenges with memory and learning.
+It's also common for people with Down Syndrome or DS to have heart issues and challenges with memory and learning.
 This can sometimes slow their development.

-FIONA: I still am Fiona.
-I love running, screaming, biking, and riding horses.
+FIONA: I'm still Fiona.
+I love running, swimming, biking, and riding horses.

-EZRA: She just happened to have Down syndrome, just like I happen to have brown hair.
+EZRA: She just happens to have down syndrome, just like I happen to have brown hair.

 MOLLY BLOOM: Down syndrome is named after John Langdon Down, a British doctor who first described the condition way back in 1866.
 It wasn't until almost 100 years later, in the late 1950s, that scientists figured out it was caused by an extra chromosome.

-EZRA: That word's come up a lot so far, chromosome.
+EZRA: The word has come up a lot so far.
+Chromosome?

-MOLLY BLOOM: Here to fill us in is producer Mark Sanchez.
+MOLLY BLOOM: Here to fill us in is producer Marc Sanchez.

-MARK SANCHEZ: In the middle of that cell is a nucleus.
-Now, zoom in again--
+MARC SANCHEZ: In the middle of that cell is a nucleus.
+Now, zoom in again.

 - Zoom, zoom.

-MARK SANCHEZ: --on a single chromosome.
-Each chromosome is made up of one DNA molecule-- DNA, deoxyribonucleic acid-- and a bunch of proteins, called histones.
+MARC SANCHEZ: --on a single chromosome.
+Each chromosome is made up of one DNA molecule--

 Scientists are hard at work trying to figure out what all the different sections of DNA do.
 These sections are called genes.
 Right now, for example, we know that two of the genes that affect eye color are located on chromosome 15.
 The gene that controls if you're lactose intolerant is on chromosome 2.